MisterMjirLearning/assembly/README.md

 ```
 $ ./compile.sh foo
 ```
 to use it.
-(Keep in mind this is just for one file executables)
+(Also make sure you have a 'bin' directory) (Keep in mind this is just for one file executables)